It takes more than great code

 In this episode, Dave and Jamison answer these questions:

-2. Listener Stochastic Beaver asks,
+2. Listener Jess asks,

 A smiling speech bubble